TaifAlwafi/Sentiment_Analysis/MVP_readme.md

 The aim of the project is to analyze tweets about covid-19 to determine how people feel about it.
+Details can be found in [notebook](https://github.com/TaifAlwafi/Sentiment_Analysis/blob/main/MVP(Sentiment%20Analysis).ipynb)